-Competency 8: Student intervenes with individuals, families, groups, organizations, and communities

-Social workers understand that intervention is an ongoing component of the dynamic and interactive process of social work practice.
+Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities Social workers understand that intervention is an ongoing component of the dynamic and interactive process of social work practice.
 Social workers understand theories of human behavior, person-in-environment, and other interprofessional conceptual frameworks, and they critically evaluate and apply this knowledge in selecting culturally responsive interventions with clients and constituencies, including individuals, families, groups, organizations, and communities.
 Social workers understand methods of identifying, analyzing, and implementing evidence-informed interventions and participate in interprofessional collaboration to achieve client and constituency goals.
 Social workers facilitate effective transitions and endings.

-- a. engage with clients and constituencies to critically choose and implement culturally responsive, evidenceinformed interventions to achieve client and constituency goals; and - b. incorporate culturally responsive methods to negotiate, mediate, and advocate with and on behalf of clients and constituencies.
+- a. engage with clients and constituencies to critically choose and implement culturally responsive, evidence-informed interventions to achieve client and constituency goals; and - b. incorporate culturally responsive methods to negotiate, mediate, and advocate with and on behalf of clients and constituencies.

-Competency 9: Student evaluate psractice with individuals, families, groups, organizations, and communities
+Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities